 Each day, damage is applied to only the smallest size of buildings still remaining, with damage applied to one building at a time until it is destroyed.
 Damage to individual buildings carries over from day to day.
 On any given day, at most 4 Infrastructure, 3 Small, 2 Medium or 1 Large structure can be destroyed.
 Once that limit is reached, or once the last building of a particular size is destroyed, no more damage is applied to any additional buildings that day.

-The amount of damage each structure can take is based on its size and Settlement Level:
+The amount of damage each structure can take is based on its size and upgrades (structures that are shut down count as having a StructurePlus of -1):

-If there are no structures remaining and there is excess damage that doesn't get applied to any structures, then the siege will move into the settlement destruction stage the next day.
+Once the last structure is destroyed, the siege will move into the settlement destruction stage the next day.

-The victors have exclusive holding/outpost building rights in the neighboring 6 hexes for 1 week, and can claim the settlement by surrounding it with 1 active holding and 2 active outposts in each neighboring hex.
+The victors have exclusive holding/outpost building rights in the neighboring 6 hexes for 1 week, and for 2 weeks have the exclusive right to claim the settlement by surrounding it with 1 active holding and 2 active outposts in each neighboring hex.
 The newly claimed settlement is protected from being sieged for 1 month.
-Destroyed buildings can be repaired at a cost of 1 gold coin each (regardless of size), but at least 25% (rounded down) of each size of buildings must be torn down.
+Destroyed buildings can be repaired at a cost of 1 gold coin each (regardless of size), but at least 25% (rounded down) of each size of buildings must be torn down (not including the Keep, if it was not removed).
 The new owners get to decide which buildings they'd like to repair and which will be torn down.

 Until the target settlement is destroyed and turned over to new owners, the siege can be defeated in the following ways: